 - Foundation governors are appointed by the Diocese on the recommendation of the local church.

-- Local Authority governors are nominated by the Local Authority and appointed by the Governing Body.
+- Local Authority governors are nominated by our Local Councillor and appointed by the Governing Body.

 What is the Governors’ Role?

 The role of the Governing Body is to provide non-executive leadership and is similar to the board of trustees of a charity.
 The Governing Body operates at a strategic level, with the Head Teacher and senior school leadership team remaining accountable to the governors for the operational day to day running of the school.
-Each governor serves for a period of four years and usually sits on one of the sub-committees – Resources, Curriculum & Monitoring or Pay.
-Each sub-committee and the Whole Governing Body meets once every half term.
+Each governor serves for a period of four years and usually sits on one of the sub-committees – Resources, Curriculum & Standards or Pay.
+The Whole Governing Body meets once every half term, with the two main committees meeting at least once a term.

 Governors bring a wealth of experience and knowledge but will also be expected to attend relevant education courses to fulfil their duties.
 Additionally governors will make pre-arranged monitoring visits to the school.
 Most governors spend around 20 hours per term performing governor duties.